In The News

 While older men are still the most likely group to have heart attacks, women clearly make up a substantial portion of the heart attacks diagnosed, and very few are on preventive medications prior to their first heart attack.
 Better methods of assessing a woman's risk would potentially allow physicians to target higher-risk women, reducing their chance of a heart attack.
 Risk factors for coronary artery disease include tobacco use, high blood pressure, diabetes, high cholesterol, obesity, stress, family history of CAD and age.

 Dr. Daryl Jacobs is a board-certified interventional cardiologist at St. Luke's Hospital.
-Take a free heart disease risk assessment today.

 This article was published in the St. Louis Post-Dispatch on February 9, 2012.